Seceda-ai/slatehub/frontend/web/slatehub/AUTH.md

 ## Error Handling

+The authentication system provides two stores for error handling:

-The `errorMessage` store contains the most recent error message from an auth operation.
+1. The `errorMessage` store contains the most recent error message from an auth operation:

 ```svelte
 <script>